Zypherone/obt/README.md

 # Unit 18 PWA Homework: Online/Offline Budget Trackers

 AS AN avid traveller, I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling.
-Giving a fast and easy way to track my money is important, but allowing them to access that information anytime is even more important.
-Having offline functionality is paramount to our applications success.
+Giving a fast and easy way to track my money at any given day or night.

 #### Table of Contents